 Repetition and Imagery

-A reader will also find consistency in the use of anaphora, or the repetition of a word or phrase at the beginning of a line.
+A reader will also find consistency in using anaphora or the repetition of a word or phrase at the beginning of a line.
 In the case of ‘As froth on the face…’ Rossetti used the word “As” at the beginning of six of the eight lines.
 This gives the poem a list-like quality that does not reach its resolution until the final two lines.
-The “As” statements are a series of similes that work to depict the futility of life if not lived for God.
+The “As” statements are a series of similes depicting the futility of life if not lived for God.

 Analysis of As froth on the face of the deep

 As froth on the face of the deep,

 As foam on the crest of the sea,

 In the first two lines of this piece, the speaker introduces the first of her similes.
 Due to the revelatory nature of the final lines of the poem, a reader’s first time through ‘As froth on the face of the deep’ is always going to be different from their second.
 One will likely not be aware when entering into Rossetti’s similes that she is making comparisons to living life without God.